 Space, the final frontier—or so they say.
-"They" clearly haven't turned their gaze to our own planet.
+"They" clearly haven't turned their gaze to the depths of our own planet.
 Yes, space is frightening in an overwhelmingly existential way.
-But nothing about space—not the potential for alien assaults, not the inevitability of solar implosion, not the eons of never-ending nothingness—is as downright petrifying as the ocean.
+But nothing about space—not the potential for alien invasions, not the inevitability of solar implosion, not the eons of never-ending nothingness—is as downright petrifying as these scary ocean facts.

-Think space is home to all of our black holes?
+Think space is home to all the black holes?
 Think again.
-In fact, the ocean is teeming with eddies similar to the black holes in space, meaning nothing in their path can escape.
+The ocean is teeming with eddies similar to the black holes in space, meaning nothing in their path can escape.
 Scarier yet, the black holes in the ocean are massive, often measuring up to 93 miles in diameter.
 For context, that's larger than the entirety of greater Los Angeles.
-And for more cool science, check out the 20 Types of Artificial Intelligence You Use Every Single Day And Don’t Know It.

 If you think the beasts of the jungle are horrifying, you haven't seen anything yet.
-Creatures like the fangtooth (!), goblin shark, and frilled shark are far more terrifying than anything you'd discover on land.
-Scarier yet, we're always finding new monsters in the ocean: in fact, the largest colossal squid ever discovered was found just 11 years ago.
-Imagine what we'll discover in the next 11 years.
-(As of this writing, we’ve yet to discover any extraterrestrial life.)
+Deep sea creatures like the fangtooth (!), goblin shark, and frilled shark are far more terrifying than anything you'd discover on land.
+And we're always finding new monsters in the ocean: in fact, the largest colossal squid ever observed was found just over a decade ago, in 2012.
+Imagine what we'll discover in the next!

-While hurricanes may cause the most devastation when they make landfall, their home base is in the ocean.
-And when these ocean-based storms touch down, they touch down hard; in 2017 alone, 103 Americans died as a result of injuries sustained in hurricanes Harvey, Irma, Jose, and Maria.
+While hurricanes may cause the most devastation when they make landfall, they form over the ocean.
+And when these ocean-based storms touch down, they touch down hard.
+In 2017 alone, 103 Americans died as a result of injuries sustained in hurricanes Harvey, Irma, Jose, and Maria.
 Solar flares—storms from space—harmlessly bounce off our ozone layer.
-And for more wild science trivia, check out the 25 Crazy Predictions About the Next 25 Years.

-It’s understandable that you might not want to encounter a shark during your swim, but the pesky jellyfish—of which there are millions in the ocean—may actually be a greater threat to your life.
-Thanks to their venom and relative lack of detectability underwater, jellyfish have a body count that’s actually five times higher than that of sharks.
-Again, we’ve never encountered a single creature this terrifying out in the cosmos.
-And for more trivia straight out of the animal kingdom, check out these 40 Amazing Animal Facts.
+You probably don't want to encounter a shark during your swim, but those pesky jellyfish—of which there are millions in the ocean—may actually be a greater threat to your life.
+Thanks to their venom and relative lack of detectability underwater, jellyfish actually have a much higher body count than sharks.

-While it's nice to imagine that there's nothing but placid water below us when we’re taking a dip in the ocean, the reality is much more terrifying.
-In fact, the Intergovernmental Oceanographic Commission estimates that the ocean floor is home to a staggering 3 million wrecked vessels.
+While it's nice to imagine that there's nothing but placid water below you when you're taking a dip in the ocean, the reality is much more terrifying.
+In fact, the United Nations Educational, Scientific and Cultural Organization estimates that the deep ocean floor is home to a staggering three million wrecked vessels.
 Space (designated as any elevation above the Karman Line) has claimed a comparatively few four vessels.

 Of course, all those wrecked ships didn't man themselves.
 In many cases, the bodies of crew members and passengers on shipwrecked vessels stay in the ocean for shockingly long periods of time.
 In 2014, researchers diving in an underwater cave off the coast of Mexico found the remains of a girl estimated to be at least 12,000 years old.
 In other words, the ocean is a cemetery.
 Space, not so much.